microsoft/accessibility-insights-service/README.md

 [![Build Status](https://dev.azure.com/accessibility-insights/Accessibility%20Insights%20Service/_apis/build/status/Accessibility-Insights-Service%20CI?branchName=main)](https://dev.azure.com/accessibility-insights/Accessibility%20Insights%20Service/_build/latest?definitionId=28&branchName=main)
 [![codecov](https://codecov.io/gh/microsoft/accessibility-insights-service/branch/main/graph/badge.svg)](https://codecov.io/gh/microsoft/accessibility-insights-service)

 Accessibility Insights Service is a service that can be used to scan websites for accessibility issues on a periodic basis.
-It is Typescript project with shell scripts for install and update scenarios.
+It is TypeScript project with shell scripts for install and update scenarios.

 This project can be run in an Azure environment and can be set up easily using the install scripts provided.

+## Prerequisites

+-   Git
+-   Node.js v16
+-   TypeScript
+-   Yarn v3
+-   Visual Studio Code
+-   Docker Desktop
+-   Ubuntu, WSL, Git Bash, or similar Linux environment

 ## Building the code

 ### 1. Clone the repository

--   Clone the repository using one of the following commands
+-   Clone the repository

     ```bash
     git clone https://github.com/Microsoft/accessibility-insights-service.git
     ```

--   Select the created directory
+-   Select the solution directory

     ```bash
     cd accessibility-insights-service
     ```

-### 2. Install package specific dependencies

--   Goto the package (under /packages) that you will be working on & follow the readme file under that package.

-### 3. Install packages
+### 2. Install packages

--   We use yarn for dependencies management.
-You can install it from [here](https://yarnpkg.com/en/docs/install).
+-   Run yarn to install initial npm packages

     ```bash
     yarn install
     ```

-### 4. Working from Visual Studio Code
+### 3. Working from Visual Studio Code

 -   Open workspace.code-workspace from .vscode\ folder under root directory.
 -   On opening the workspace, it will suggest you to install the recommended extensions.
 Install them.

-### 5. Build from command line
+### 4. Build solution

--   Build project
+-   Run yarn to build solution

     ```bash
        yarn build
     ```

-### 6. Commands to run before check in
+### 5. Run before check-in

--   Run the below command to build, test, check file format styling & eslint issues
+-   Run the below command to build, test, check file format styling and eslint issues
     ```bash
     yarn precheckin
     ```
--   If the above command failed for formatting issues, run the below command to format all files
-    ```bash
-    yarn format:fix
-    ```

 ## Testing

-### 1. Run Unit tests from command line
+### 1. Run unit tests

--   Run the below command
+-   Run the below command from the command line to execute all unit tests

     ```bash
           yarn test
     ```

-### 2. Run current test file from Visual Studio Code

--   Execute "Debug current unit test file" launch task.
-This build the project & deploys azure function locally.
-    You can do this by either of the below two options -

-    -   Press F5.
-(Make sure the correct launch task is selected from the drop down that appears).
-    -   Or Press Ctrl+P and then type "debug" followed by space ' '.
-And then select "Debug current unit test file" from the list that appears.

-### 3. Run test in watch mode
+### 2. Run test in watch mode

 -   Goto the package you want to watch for.
 You can run tests whenever source code is modified in watch mode.